-“Like any other country people visiting in Mumbai (India) needs to know about how Mumbai currency is used and what are the rates, values and conversion rates in market.
+“Like any other country people visiting in Mumbai (India) needs to know about how Mumbai currency is used and what are the conversion rates, values and how it is referred locally in market.
 Lets have a look at types of coins and Money currency notes used in Mumbai..”

 Outdated Currency Without Issued Year Printed

 IMP NOTE !!!
-As per Reserve Bank Of India Rules, Currency notes which do not have YEAR of PRINT (See below Image) will be invalid after 1st April 2014, So pull out all your notes and check if it has YEAR of print and is valid.
-So, How to identify if your banknote will be valid after April 1st 2014 ?
+As per Reserve Bank Of India Rules, Currency notes which do not have YEAR of PRINT (See below Image) were declared invalid after 1st April 2014.
+Although this is not an issue as of 2017, Still if you have doubts, pull out all your notes and check if it has YEAR printed and is valid.

 Types of Currency Notes

-IMP NOTE : Now a days fake currency rackets are found in India for major currency note of Rs.1000/- and Rs.500/- and in few cases Rs.100/- too.
+IMP NOTE ABOUT OLD NOTES (Invalid now) : Now a days fake currency rackets are found in India for major currency note of Rs.1000/- and Rs.500/- and in few cases Rs.100/- too.
 This duplicate fake notes looks similar to the original one.
 Two of the major fake currency notes series in Rs.1000/- notes are ‘2AQ‘ and ‘8AC‘ (Source Internet).
 Kindly take care while dealing with this series notes.